 Remembering Family Members Who've Passed

-According to Psychology Today, Christmas is a time of year that there are "high incidences of suicide."
+According to Mended Hearts Therapeutic Center, Christmas is a time of year that there are "high incidences of suicide and attempted suicide."
 About 45% of people dread the holidays.
 There are many reasons for depression during the holidays, but one reason is missing loved ones.
 The holidays tend to bring up memories of better times.
 By taking the time to treasure those memories, you can ease depression for yourself and others who might be missing the person.

 - Share a Memory: Have every family member take a turn and tell a special memory or funny story about the loved one who is gone.